 In respect of its other financial assets, the LLP assesses if the credit risk on those financial assets has increased significantly since initial recognition.
-If the credit risk has not increased significantly since initial recognition, the LLP measures the loss allowance at an amount equal to 12-month expected credit losses, else at an amount equal to the lifetime expected credit losses.
+If the credit risk has not increased significantly since initial recognition, the LLP measures the loss allowance at an amount equal to 12-month expected credit losses, else at an amount equal to the lifetime expected credit

 When making this assessment, the LLP uses the change in the risk of a default occurring over the expected life of the financial asset.
-To make that assessment, the LLP compares the risk of a default occurring on the financial asset as at the balance sheet date with the risk of a default occurring on the financial asset as at the date of initial recognition and considers reasonable and supportable information, that is available without undue cost or effort, that is indicative of significant increases in credit risk since initial recognition.
-The LLP assumes that the credit risk on a financial asset has not increased significantly since initial recognition if the financial asset is determined to have low credit risk at the balance sheet date.
+To make that assessment, the LLP compares the risk of a default occurring on the financial asset as at the date of initial recognition and considers reasonable and supportable information, that is available without undue cost or effort, that is indicative of significant increases in credit risk since initial recognition.
+The LLP assumes that the credit risk on a financial asset has not increased significantly since initial recognition if the financial asset is determined to have low credit risk at the balance sheet date